Inventorying of Contents

 The insurance company’s adjusters may help you find housing, provide you a cash advance, or even put together an estimate for you on what it will cost to repair your home, so a reasonable person could ask, “Why won’t they help me with inventorying my personal property?”
 The simple answer is: it saves them money.

-Putting together a detailed comprehensive list of each and every item lost in a fire or destroyed in a tornado requires an extensive amount of time.
-On average, this process takes our expert inventory specialists around sixty to eighty (60-80) hours per claim.
+Putting together a detailed comprehensive list of each and every item lost in a fire or destroyed in a tornado requires an extensive amount of time(and this at one of the worst times of your lives).
+On average, this process takes our expert inventory specialists around sixty to eighty (100-120) hours per claim.
 For the average homeowner, this task could easily take twice as long or longer.